We're hiring

 40.00

-What Is a Salary Hike Calculator?
+What is a Salary Hike Calculator?

 A salary hike calculator is a tool that helps employees determine the percentage increase in their salary after an increment.
 It simplifies the calculation process by allowing users to input their previous and new salary amounts to find the hike percentage quickly.
 This tool is especially useful for employees who want to understand the exact impact of their salary increase on their overall earnings.